BLUEBELL PHOTOGRAPHY TIPS, HINTS + INSPIRATION

 The National Trust has a number of bluebell woods on their land but these are mainly used for visiting families and not for professional family shoots.
 Therefore I would begin by scouting for smaller local woods close to the well known larger woods, as bluebells tend to migrate across areas.
 A starting point is to visit the National Trusts bluebell page which lists bluebell woods all over the country.
 Top bluebell woods in Hertfordshire include Ashridge and Heartwood.

-- Strong blocks of dark colours in the background from tree trunks.
-I try my best to remove these from shot by changing my position but if this isn’t possible I will often use a gradient map in photoshop to reduce the contrast (see tutorial here).
+1. Strong blocks of dark colours in the background from tree trunks.
+I try to remove these from the shot by changing my position, but if this isn’t possible, I often use a gradient map in photoshop to reduce the contrast (see tutorial here).

 Behind the scenes with Karen Wiltshire of KW Photography.
 A newborn baby in the woods.
 Says Karen ” We had a heat pad to keep her snug and there was another photographer close by.
 I used off camera flash to give a little pop of light on the baby.
 Shot at 1/200 f 3.2 at 190mm ISO 100.
 Edited in Photoshop give it a dreamy look , sort out the stray bluebells and wonky headband.
 I was very low down and shot through the leaves to give the misty effect at the front”.